 Most uninterruptible power supplies have built-in functionality that automatically tests their batteries regularly, typically every 24 hours, and will alarm if it detects a battery fault.

 Such tests place a load onto the battery set and monitor the discharge performance.
 However, this only offers a general indication of the overall set.
-It doesn’t provide an individual cell level report.
+It doesn’t provide an individual cell-by-cell report.

 Similarly, just measuring the float voltage across a battery set doesn’t provide a true indication of its condition.